Magamex/magamex/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on "Grupo Digital".
-- 🌱 I’m currently learning more about Node.
+- 🌱 I’m currently learning more about Node and Angular.
 - 📫 How to reach me: Linkedin.
 - ⚡ Fun fact: I like to play video games, make small projects to entertain myself and create post on taringa to teach.